50 Cent: Blood on the Sand

 50 Cent: Blood on the Sand is a third-person shooter video game developed by Swordfish Studios and published by THQ for the PlayStation 3 and Xbox 360.
 It serves as the sequel to 50 Cent: Bulletproof, and was released in February 2009.
 The game centers around a fictional 50 Cent and G-Unit concert, set in an unspecified location in the Middle East.
-After the group's payment, a diamond-encrusted skull, is stolen, they must fight to retrieve it back from the thieves.
+After the group's payment, a diamond-encrusted skull, is stolen, they must fight to retrieve it from the thieves.

 Blood on the Sand came out of a Covert-One cancelled project at Swordfish Studios, which was tweaked to be less serious.
 In 2008, Vivendi Games, the initial publisher, merged with Activision.
 That resulted in the company dropping support for the title, with an uncertain future regarding its release.
 As the game neared completion, Swordfish Studios leadership finalized a deal to transition themselves into Codemasters Birmingham under Codemasters.
 Shortly after, THQ took over the publishing rights for the game.

 The game was positively received upon release, with praise directed at 50 Cent's involvement.
 Despite being noted as an improvement over Bulletproof, it was a commercial failure.

 Plot

-The game is set in an urban warzone in an unnamed Middle Eastern country, where 50 Cent and G-Unit have been hired to play a rap concert.
+The game is set in an urban warzone in an unnamed Middle Eastern country, where 50 Cent and G-Unit have been hired to perform a concert.
 After the concert, the promoter, Anwar, is unable to pay them the $10 million in cash he promised but relents after being threatened.
 However, instead of the cash they were promised, he gives them a diamond-and-pearl encrusted human skull as collateral.
 This is stolen by a paramilitary group led by the terrorist Said Kamal and his right hand woman Leila.
 50 Cent (with the help of a selected G-Unit partner) decides to get it back at any cost, and soon they find out that there is a much bigger enemy than Kamal.